Stoke Rochford Hall: National Union of Teachers

 It retained a connection with education, as the training and conference centre of the National Union of Teachers.
 It was operated by the NUT from October 1978.
 It was formally opened on Saturday 11 November 1978.
 It had the Studio Theatre until around 1986.
 New tennis courts were built, under Stoke Rochford Management Limited.

 It was not solely used by the NUT, but also by national organisations and companies for conferences or seminars because of its situation close to the A1 and Grantham railway station.
-On 25 January 2005 a fire gutted the interior of the hall.
-It was restored by English Heritage over three years at a cost of £12m.
+On 25 January 2005, a fire gutted the interior of the hall.
+It was restored by English Heritage over three years at a cost of £12 million.

+Recent history
-The hall has banqueting facilities, a sports club and a restaurant, and is used for wedding receptions and parties.

-In 2016 it was sold to Talash Hotels Group.
+The hall has banqueting facilities, a sports club and a restaurant, and it has been used for wedding receptions and parties.
+In 2016, it was sold to Talash Hotels Group.
 On 17 April 2018, Stoke Rochford Hall joined Best Western Hotels and Resorts in Great Britain as part of its BW Premier Collection.

-Events
+In early 2026, Stoke Rochford Hall was acquired by The Timeless Collection Holdings Limited, an English hotel investment company.
+The latter is part of London-based LSG Holdings, which is owned by Italian businessman Elio Leoni Sceti and his family.

+Special events

 From Tuesday 30 October 1979, the public inquiry into mining in the Vale of Belvoir took place at the Hall, to last until May or June 1980.
-On Tuesday 8 May 1979 there was a preliminary meeting, attended by the Environment Secretary, chaired by Michael Mann (judge).
+On Tuesday 8 May 1979, there was a preliminary meeting, attended by the Environment Secretary and chaired by Michael Mann (judge).
 Local residents put their case from March 1980.

-In January 1999 the Foreign Secretary gave a lecture at a meeting of the Atlantic Council.
+In January 1999, the Foreign Secretary gave a lecture at a meeting of the Atlantic Council.
 The Defence Secretary, Geoff Hoon, gave a lecture for the Atlantic Council in February 2000.
 The US Ambassador to NATO from 1993-98, Robert E. Hunter, gave a lecture for the Atlantic Council in February 2001.